 Implementing important shots to break 90

 You'll notice in the explanations below that all you need to break 90 are the 5 shots I've suggested above whether it's long par 4's or short par 5's.

 These holes are all reachable in one shot if you're playing off the correct tees.

 You should look to be on or near the green on par 3's.
-Be happy with bogeys here and be sure to get on the green in one or maximum two shots.
-On long par 3's look for a safe bail out area where if you miss, you'll have an easy chip onto the green and then purposefully hit it there.
+Be happy with bogeys here and be sure to get on the green in one shot, or maximum two shots.
+On long par 3's look for a safe area to land the ball, where if you miss the green, you'll have an easy chip onto the green.
+When you identify this place, purposefully hit it there.

 Don't be a hero and go for the green if you can't reach.
-A bogey is not a bad score!
+A bogey is actually a good score.

 On longer par 4's try to be on the green in three shots.
 For example on a 450 yard par 4:

-- After you hit the green or just miss it, now you need to get in the hole in two more shots.
+After you hit the green or just miss it, now you need to get in the hole in two or fewer shots.
 Easy!

 A couple of the par 5's will be reachable for you in three shots.
 Try to hit one or two of them in three shots.
 It's not always possible but when you see a par 5 that's 480 yards, that's only 160 yards per shot and you can definitely reach that!

 There's no need to boom drivers either if you're not accurate.
 Always remember that the Par 5 is now a par 6.
 You can always take 4 to get onto the green and a 6 is a great score.